Today’s business decision-maker has an abundance of marketing research services available to them.

 That's because, unless informed otherwise, participants are less likely to stay fully engaged in a survey that takes more than 10 minutes to complete.

 Phone surveys began as a core market research methodology decades ago and still prove to be at the forefront of market research methodologies.

-This form of qualitative or quantitative research centers around collecting deeper feedback from a two-way active communication between the interviewer and respondents.
+This type of market research centers around collecting deeper feedback from a two-way active communication between the interviewer and respondents.

 Phone survey advantages ✅

 As opposed to other market research methodologies, phone surveys allow for an active and personable conversation between the interviewer and the participant.

-In other words, you are at the mercy of how much or how little participants are going to answer a question online – whereas phone surveys allow interviewers to ask respondents to explain their answer in greater detail.
+In other words, you are at the mercy of how much or how little participants are going to answer a question online – whereas phone surveys allow interviewers to ask respondents to explain their answers.

-Respondents are more likely to answer the questions in greater detail because it takes less time to voice your opinion than it would be to type or write.
+Respondents are more likely to answer phone survey questions in greater detail because it takes less time to voice your opinion than it would to type or write.